Joule-Thomson expansion for quantum corrected AdS-Reissner-Nordstr\"om black holes in Kiselev spacetime with Barrow

-In Fig. \ref{figure2}, we examined the behavior of the curves $T_i\times P$, fixing the parameters $\omega$, $c$, $a$, while varying the values of the BH charge $Q$: 1, 2, 3, and 6.
-Apart from a nontrivial characteristic of these curves at very low temperature and pressure (left panel), the general profile (right panel) is that increasing the values of $\Delta$ reduces $T_i$ increasing the pressure.
-The effect of increasing the BH charge is the opposite: it increases $T_i$ and decreases $P$.
+In Fig. \ref{figure2}, we examined the behavior of the curves $T_{\rm i}^{\rm JT}\times P$, fixing the parameters $\omega$, $c$, $a$, while varying the values of the BH charge $Q$: 1, 2, 3, and 6.
+Apart from a nontrivial characteristic of these curves at very low temperature and pressure (left panel), the general profile (right panel) is that increasing the values of $\Delta$ reduces $T_{\rm i}^{\rm JT}$ increasing the pressure.
+The effect of increasing the BH charge is the opposite: it increases $T_{\rm i}^{\rm JT}$ and decreases $P$.
 In addition, the increase of $\Delta$ tends to yield more straight curves than that of low values of $\Delta$.
 This is basically the same behavior found in Figs. \ref{figure3}-\ref{figure7}, where we vary different parameters and the values of $\Delta$.

 We have also studied the isenthalpic curves $T\times P$ with $M$ fixed.
 As shown in Figs. \ref{figure8}-\ref{figure10}, these curves are clearly distinct for different values of $\Delta$, although they start and end at the same $T\times P$ points, as a consequence of the dependence on $\Delta$ in Eq. \eqref{temp}.
 In particular, in Fig. \ref{figure8} we find that for values of $M<2.5$ (upper panels) the increase of $\Delta$ decreases the isenthalpic curves, while for $M\ge2.5$ (lower panels) they increase the curves.